Anita Sings the Most: Background, recording and content

-Release and reception
+Critical reception

-Anita Sings the Most was released by Verve Records.
+Anita Sings the Most received a positive reception from critics after its release.
+DownBeat magazine rated it five out of five stars and found O'Day's vocals to be "first rate" despite "skimpy liner notes and a poor cover".
+Cash Box magazine found it to be "her best [album] to date", believing the album would result in high sales figures.
 Jazz: The Rough Guide identified the album as one that shows O'Day's "rhythmic invention and accuracy".
-The AllMusic reviewer wrote: "The very brief playing time (just 33 minutes) is unfortunate on this set, but the high quality definitely makes up for the lack of quantity.
+AllMusic's Scott Yanow also gave it a five-star rating and concluded, "The very brief playing time (just 33 minutes) is unfortunate on this set, but the high quality definitely makes up for the lack of quantity.
 A gem."